Murder of Marilyn Rynn: David Lawler

 David Lawler originally of Baltinglass, County Wicklow and living in Blanchardstown, was living nearby Rynn at the time of her death.
 He had also attended a Christmas party on the same night as Rynn.
 He is first cousins with infamous criminal Larry Murphy and attended school with him.

 During house to house inquires following the discovery of Rynn's body, Lawler admitted to being in the area at the time of the crime.
 He subsequently gave a blood sample in February 1996.
 The DNA match returned in July 1996 and further tests confirmed this.
 He was charged with Rynn's murder in August 1996.

 Following his arrest, Lawler confessed and said he was overcome by "sexual and homicidal impulses".
 He had been walking home behind Rynn through Tolka Valley Park when he raped and strangled her on "spontaneous impulse".
 Prior to his arrest he had used the internet to research DNA and falsely believed evidence of his crime could not survive the elements and consented to giving a blood sample.

-He pleaded guilty at trial and was sentenced to life imprisonment.
+He pleaded guilty at trial and was sentenced to life imprisonment though was released in January 2026, nearly 30 years after his arrest.

 Media

 Marilyn Rynn's case was featured on Crimeline in 1996.
-Her murder was also covered in the true crime books The Making of a Detective by Pat Marry, a Garda who investigated the murder, and Lifers: Ireland's evil killers and how they were caught by Barry Cummins.
+Her murder was also covered in the true crime books The Making of a Detective by Pat Marry, a Garda who investigated the murder, and Lifers: Ireland's evil killers and how they were caught, by Barry Cummins.